$0 Arizona IEP Meeting Prep Checklist

 Progress reports.
 If your child received progress reports showing "no progress" across multiple periods on a goal that was supposedly being addressed, that is circumstantial evidence of inadequate service delivery.

 Your own records.
 Notes from conversations with teachers and therapists, emails referencing missed sessions, your child's reports about services not occurring.
-Your contemporaneous notes are admissible evidence.
+Your contemporaneous notes may help document the record.

 Communication records.
 All emails and written communications between you and the school.
 Print and save these chronologically.